pariva123/Phrontistery-Oversee/README.md

 ## Features

-We have 3 modules(Admin, Teacher and Student)
+We have 3 modules(Admin, Teacher and Student).

 - **Student Management:** Add, edit, and delete student records.
 - **Course Management:** Manage courses, including adding new courses and assigning students to courses.